 Tony Cragg won the Turner Prize in 1988 and represented Britain at the 42nd Venice Biennale in the same year.
 In 1994, he was elected Royal Academician and in 2007 he was awarded the Praemium Imperiale for Sculpture.

 Cragg’s work has been the subject of many international exhibitions, with recent exhibitions including: Tate Liverpool 2000; Cass Sculpture Foundation, 2005; Ca’Pesaro Galleria Internazionale d’Arte Moderna in Venice, 2010; The Louvre in Paris, 2011 and the National Gallery of Scotland in Edinburgh 2011.

-The year 2012 saw an exhibition of new Cragg works along Exhibition Road and inside some of its neighbouring museums, including the Science Museum, Natural History Museum and the Victoria and Albert Museum.
-This exhibition, entitled ‘Tony Cragg at Exhibition Road’ was curated by the Cass Sculpture Foundation and ran from 25 August to the 25 November 2012.
+The year 2012 saw an display of new Cragg works along Exhibition Road and inside some of its neighbouring museums, including the Science Museum, Natural History Museum and the Victoria and Albert Museum.
+This showcase, entitled ‘Tony Cragg at Exhibition Road’ was curated by the Cass Sculpture Foundation and ran from 25 August to the 25 November 2012.
 Visit our What's On/External Exhibitions page to find out more about this exhibition.